HenriqueMartinsBotelho/configs/README.md

-# Welcome to my Neovim configuration project! 👋
+# Neovim Configuration 👋

+Neovim configuration in a single file init.lua. 🌟

+## Never abandone neovim again!

 In this project, I'll guide you through the process of setting up Neovim, a powerful and efficient text editor, in a single file init.lua. 🌟